 Coverage: Where, When, and How Was the Fund Involved?

-This evaluation reviewed Fund documents for 126 member countries where IMF missions had discussions—ranging from cursory to deep—with country authorities on pension issues.
-For this paper, the initial search process had extended to most member countries, and particularly to those characterized by an aging population over the next several decades.
+This evaluation reviewed Fund documents for 126 member countries where IMF missions had discussions with country authorities on pension issues during the period under assessment.
+The search process extended to most member countries, and particularly to those characterized by an aging population over the next several decades.
 The evaluation sought to be comprehensive, omitting countries only when there was no evidence of pension-related discussions with the Fund staff.
 The omitted countries were mostly LICs with either very limited pension schemes or populations showing very little aging or aging only much later in this century.
-Ultimately, the sample discussed in this evaluation comprise, in all, 31 AEs, 66 EMEs, and 29 LICs (Table 1).
+Ultimately, the sample reviewed in this evaluation comprises, in all, 31 AEs, 66 EMEs, and 29 LICs (Table 1).